orbitalquark/textadept/doc/manual/6_AdeptEditing.md

 ## Word Highlight

-All occurances of a given word are highlighted by putting the caret over the word and pressing `Ctrl+H` (`Ctrl+Apple+T` on Mac OSX).
-This is useful to show occurances of a variable name in source code.
+All occurrences of a given word are highlighted by putting the caret over the word and pressing `Ctrl+H` (`Ctrl+Apple+T` on Mac OSX).
+This is useful to show occurrences of a variable name in source code.

 ![Word Highlight](images/wordhighlight.png)